OUR COALITION

 "In a time of rising extremism and attacks on the rule of law, Amanda Gonzalez stands out as a principled, competent leader who will safeguard our elections and ensure every vote counts.
 I’m honored to endorse her for Secretary of State."

-— Representative Lindsay Gilchrist, Colorado House of Representatives District 8
+— Lindsay Gilchrist, Colorado House of Representatives District 8

 • "I strongly endorse Amanda Gonzalez for Secretary of State.
 Her entire work life has been devoted to election fairness and integrity.
 I have observed her demonstrate the moral courage to support electoral reforms central to good governance, but not favored by the status quo, which protects its own interests."